 Can I Deduct the Interest Paid on a HELOC for an Investment Property?

-The Bottom Line on Taking Out a HELOC or Equity Loan on a Vacation Home or Rental Property
+Takeaway on Taking Out a HELOC or Equity Loan on a Vacation Home or Investment Properties

 If you already own a second home and want to access equity to pay for a major expense, you may be able to do so with a HELOC or second mortgage.
 There are more credit requirements and stricter lending rules, but you can still access the cash you need with a second mortgage on your second home.
-So, speak to your mortgage lender today to find out more information!
+So complete the quick quote form and the RefiGuide will connect you with experienced mortgage lenders today so you can get started.